ton-community/ton-docs/docs/v3/guidelines/nodes/nodes-troubleshooting.md

 ## About no progress in node synchronization within 3 hours

-Try to perform following checks:
+Try to perform the following checks:

-1. Is process running without crashes?
+1. Is the process running without crashes?
 (Check systemd process status)
-2. Is there a firewall between node and internet, if so, will it pass incoming UDP traffic to port specified in field `addrs[0].port` of `/var/ton-work/db/config.json` file?
+2. Is there a firewall between the node and internet, if so, will it pass incoming UDP traffic to port specified in field `addrs[0].port` of `/var/ton-work/db/config.json` file?
 3. Is there NAT between the machine and the internet?
 If so, ensure that the IP address defined in the `addrs[0].ip` field of the `/var/ton-work/db/config.json` file corresponds to the real public IP of the machine.
 Note that the value of this field is specified as a signed INT.
 The `ip2dec` and `dec2ip` scripts located in [ton-tools/node](https://github.com/sonofmom/ton-tools/tree/master/node) can be used to perform conversions.